AssemblyScript/website/src/examples/mandelbrot.md

+---
+description: Rendering the Mandelbrot set in AssemblyScript.
+---

 # Mandelbrot example

 Renders the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) to a canvas using 2048 discrete color values computed on the JS side.